porsche-design-system/porsche-design-system/packages/components/src/components/feedback/inline-notification/inline-notification.examples.md

 # Inline Notification

-The `p-banner-inline` is a controlled component that provides action-based feedback messages (e.g. after performing a task) or to convey informational and/or critical notification like some site related topics.
+The `p-inline-notification` is a controlled component that provides action-based feedback messages (e.g. after performing a task) or to convey informational and/or critical notification like some site related topics.
 Whenever you want to provide brief, temporary notifications stick to the **Toast component** (work in progress) instead.
 They are noticeable but do not disrupt the user experience and do not require an action to be taken.

 ## Basic